pblayo/philippe.blayo/README.md

 Commands used by Philippe Blayo

+# Git

+git push origin :618-a-branch

-# Setting for a fork in github
+## Setting for a fork in github

 To always fetch from the origin and push into the fork, the best setting I've found so far: